hsaghir/hsaghir.github.io/_posts/Fraud detection/frad_detection.md

 ### Supervised:
 - treats the problem as a binary classification problem.
 Classification operates based on the assumption that the a classifier can distrintuish between the normal/anomalous classes from the designated feature space.
 It requires accurately labeled data.
-The main challenge here is that the data is inherently unbalanced and needs appropriate methods to tackle that.
+The main challenge here is that the data is inherently unbalanced and needs app1ropriate methods to tackle that.
 Popular classifiers have been used in the literature for this purpose.

 ---
 #### Strategies for unbalanced classification problem

 - Changing the performance metric:
-    + Use the confusio nmatrix to calculate Precision, Recall
+    + Use the confusion nmatrix to calculate Precision, Recall
     + F1score (weighted average of precision recall)
     + Use Kappa - which is a classification accuracy normalized by the imbalance of the classes in the data
     + ROC curves - calculates sensitivity/specificity ratio.